wpierozak/ALFIPbus/README.md

 ### Class: DimRpcParallel

 ### Constructors:<br />
 * public DimRpcParallel(char* name, char* format_in, char* format_out, int bank); First parameter is the Service Name.
 The format parameters specifies the contents of the data to be received (format_in) and to be sent in response (format_out) in the in the form described here.
-Bank can have any integer value, services registered in same bank are executed sequentially, different banks are executed in parallel.<br />
+Bank can be any integer value, services registered within the same bank are executed sequentially, different banks are executed in parallel.<br />
 ### Destructors:<br />
 * public ~DimRpcParallel();<br />
 ### Public Functions:<br />